 Isn’t it annoying when you see a beautifully presented research page and then quickly realise the information is just chunks of info that have been cut and paste from the internet?
 Where’s the stickability in that?
 They are not going to retain it for long.
 How do you get quality art research from all of your students?
 Here are a few solutions for extracting quality research from your classes.

 I’ve been guilty of saying “Research 10 facts on [insert artists name here]” and this has produced exactly the wrong result described above.
 A much better approach is to set specific questions that you would like them to research.
-Of course, this is time-consuming, but once you have created them for a particular artist, you’ve always got them.
+Of course, this is time-consuming, but once you have created them for a particular artist, you’ve always got them, and it makes your students hunt for the information.

 You might want to give them a passage of information to work from or to direct them to a particular website.
 There are many child-friendly websites such as Ducksters that have artist biographies.

 I have used crosswords for the homework prior to asking students to make a research page on an artist.
 This way they have already done some research and it usually raises the quality of the information or annotation on the research pages.
-This Van Gogh crossword is a good example.
+There is a growing bank of crosswords on The Arty Teacher just click the image below to learn more.

 The sort of research pages I ask students to make have pictures and facts spread across them.
 I’ve seen a few research pages over the years where students tell me all about an artists death and then they go on to tell me, lower down the page, about an exhibition the artist has had.
 Was this the ghost of the artist?
 Teaching your students about how we scan down a page from top to bottom and from left to right is a good idea.

 Explain how you will be assessing the research page that they create.
 This could be a simple list of what needs to be included plus extra marks for presentation.
-You might want to have an emphasis on grammar and punctuation.
+You or your school might want to have an emphasis on grammar and punctuation.
 You might want to highlight that neat cutting out and sticking down of the artist’s work is part of good presentation.
-This will make your instructions even clearer and appeal to your students who are hungry for good grades.
+You might want them to reflect the artists work in the way they create the research page.
+Different art departments have different ways of doing things.
+Sharing what you are looking for and how it will be assessed is good practice and will appeal to students who are hungry for good grades.
+Having a good example to show them is a great way to raise the standard.
 There are many assessment resources for art teachers on The Arty Teacher website.

 Are there keywords that you would like them to include?
 If I was asking students to create a research page on Matisse I might insist that their work includes the words Fauvism, oil paint, France or French, and Cut-Outs.
 You could take this approach with many artists and topics to make sure literacy is embedded in the homework you set.